 Birketvedt GS, Aaseth J, Florholmen JR, Ryttig K. Long-term effect of fibre supplement and reduced energy intake on body weight and blood lipids in overweight subjects.
 Acta Medica.
 2000;43(4):129-132.

 Bonow.
-Braunwald's Heart Disease - A textbook of Cardiovascular Medicine, 9th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
-2011.
+Braunwald's Heart Disease - A textbook of Cardiovascular Medicine.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2011.

 Castillo-Richmond A, Schneider RH, Alexander CN, et al. Effects of stress reduction on carotid atherosclerosis in hypertensive African Americans.
 Stroke.
 2000;31:568-573.